wasabikev/AI-UI/README.md

    - All schema changes must be accompanied by a migration script.
  - **Session Management:**
    - Use the async session context manager (`get_session`) for all DB access.
+ - **Alembic env.py customization:**
+   - The migration environment is configured to use environment variables for secrets, supporting both async and sync driver URLs for application and migration needs.

  ### 4. Security Considerations